tanviohri26/CS348-GP/README.md

 - Install the yarn package manager (installation instructions can be found [here](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable])).

+### Remove the postgreSQL documenatation and add mongodb docs
 - Install PostgreSQL on the platform you are using for testing.
 Instructions can be found [here](https://www.postgresql.org/download/)).

 - Make sure you can use the psql command in your shell.